 The Holkars were technically not Marathas, they were primarily Dhangars, a community of shepherds and cattle herders , predominantly found in Maharashtra.
 It is believed they were originally from Gokul near Mathura, and later migrated into Mewar, from where they spread into Gujarat and Maharashtra.
 They were known for their poetry called Ovi, which was inspired by the pastures and forests where their flocks grazed.
 Their patron deity was Biroba, a form of Lord Shiva, and the Dhangari Gaja dance in his honor is pretty well known.

-In the village of Hol, close to Jejuri( now in Pune district), Malhar Rao Holkar was born, in 1693.
+In the village of Hol, close to Jejuri( now in Pune district), Malhar Rao Holkar was born on March 16 1693.
 Growing up at Taloda(now in Nandurbar dt), he belonged to the Raj Pali clan of the Dhangars, a form of Royal Shepherd, one of the higher rated clans.
 One of his wives was Bana Bai Sahib Holkar, a Khanda Rani, so called, as he had sent his sword to represent him at their wedding, due to her status as a Rajput princess.

 Like most others, Malhar Rao Holkar served for some time under the local Sardar, Kadam Bande, and took part in the military campaigns of Peshwa Balaji Vishwanath in 1719.
 Post Aurangzeb’s death in 1707, the Mughal empire started to slide into decline, and the actual power remained with the Sayyid brothers, Hussain Ali Khan and Abdullah Ali Khan, the so called king makers.
 Hussain Ali Khan, weary of the constant Maratha attacks in the Deccan, sought to make peace with them, and in 1718, Balaji negotiated a treaty with them, by which the Marathas would have the right to chauth and sardeshmukhi in the old Mughal provinces of the Deccan.
 As well as Gujarat, Khandesh and returning Shivaji’s Maharaj’s territories in Karnataka.
 Farrkukhshiyar, the Mughal emperor refused to ratify the treaty, and attempted to get rid of the Sayyid brothers, who however having got wind of the news, organized a rebellion along with the Marathas.